 Driving demand for reused goods is key to the long term success of the reuse sector.
 Research in Ireland has identified that negative perceptions of reused goods can be a barrier.

-To overcome these, we are seeking support from Government in promoting reuse, through consumer behaviour campaigns and stronger leadership in its own procurement decisions.
+To overcome these, we have developed Ireland’s Reuse Quality Mark ReMark, and are seeking support from Government to help promote reuse, through consumer behaviour campaigns such as National Reuse Month and demonstrate leadership in Green Public Procurement decisions.
 CRNI will also work to improve the procurement capacity of its members.
 In addition, Government is encouraged to support better access to retail space and marketing funds for reused goods.

 In order to meet the objectives of the Circular Economy package, it is critical that funding for reuse is put on a sustainable footing.
 It is also a legal obligation under the current Waste Framework Directive to prioritise reuse ahead of all other tiers of the hierarchy.